Lawsuit filed over death of DOT employee

 Now, her son, Gregory Horrocks, is representing her in a wrongful death lawsuit against the manufacturer.
 In a court filing, his legal team has called for the matter to be tried before a six-person jury.

-The suit claims the machine, a 2009 broom sweeper, had defects that caused it to fail under “normal and foreseeable conditions.”
+The suit claims the 2009 broom sweeper had defects that caused it to fail under “normal and foreseeable conditions.”

 Horrocks filed the suit in U.S. District Court in late April.
 SB Manufacturing had not responded to the suit as of Tuesday, and has until next week to do so.